Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: BACKGROUND

 Whether the filter parameters are learned via simple gradient-based optimization or via a neural network, the underlying problem typically involves minimizing a high-dimensional, non-convex loss function by adjusting a set of parameters $\theta$, which may represent either the neural network weights or the DDSP system parameters.
-The convergence of such methods depends on the quality of the loss landscape, which in turn is influenced by various design choices and modeling considerations~\cite{li2018visualizing}.
-A straightforward approach to visualize a loss function is to select two parameter sets, $\theta'$ and $\theta''$, that intersect the target parameters $\theta^*$, and then plot the loss values along the line connecting these points via linear interpolation~\cite{li2018visualizing}.
-This technique provides insight into the sharpness of different minima and, at higher resolutions, the smoothness of the overall loss landscape.
+The convergence of such methods depends on the quality of the loss profile, which in turn is influenced by various design choices and modeling considerations~\cite{li2018visualizing}.
+A straightforward approach to visualize a loss function is to select two parameter sets, $\theta'$ and $\theta''$, such that the target parameters $\theta^*$ lie on the line interpolating between them, and then plot the loss values along this line~\cite{li2018visualizing}.
+This technique provides insight into the sharpness of different minima and, at higher resolutions, the smoothness of the overall loss profile.
 However, visualization is feasible only when $\theta$ is at most two-dimensional, which limits its applicability to higher-dimensional loss functions and prevents the direct observation of non-convexities.
 Despite this constraint, in DDSP applications, this method has proven valuable for evaluating the quality of loss functions, particularly for sinusoidal frequency estimation tasks~\cite{schwar2023multi, hayes2023sinusoidal}.
 For more advanced visualization techniques, the reader is referred to the work of Li et al.~\cite{li2018visualizing}.